Aug 2, 2024

 Gathering and looking into the numbers is key while creating web analytics reports.
 This means keeping an eye on different kinds of information related to how people use websites, what they do there, and the results of online marketing efforts.

-For gathering this info, companies can turn to tools for web analytics like Usermaven.
-These help by showing who’s coming to your site, how engaged they are, how often they convert from visitors to customers, and other important stuff.
+For gathering this information, companies can turn to web analytics tools like Usermaven.
+These help by showing who’s coming to your site, how engaged they are, how often they convert from visitors to customers and other important information.

 After all that data is in hand, it’s time to dive deep into it.
 Doing so with things like which pages folks spend time on or what actions they take while visiting your website helps businesses understand more about their audience.